-During the entire Enlwetok operational phase, the contamination from contamination were found.
+2.2.2-The shot area on the island.
+Significant amounts of alpha (plutonium) contamination were found.
 Figure 2.2 shows the H+4 hr survey results.
-Because of this contamination, added precautions were taken in processing all persons returning from recovery operations.
-The tower site for the Kickapoo device on Aomon was not materially affected, however.
+Because of this plutonium contamination, added precautions were taken in processing all persons returning from recovery operations.
+The tower site on Aomon was not materially affected, how-